mezleca/osu-stuff/README.md

 - manage your lazer/stable collections (import, export, merge, etc...)
 - download beatmaps (missing beatmaps from collections, from players, etc...)
-- listen to songs from your osu! folder (filtered from collections or idk, your query?)
+- listen to beatmaps songs from your osu installation (radio tab)
-- a lot more
+- a lot more...

 > [!NOTE]
 > beatmaps downloaded with lazer mode on will be placed on your exports folder!